antrea-io/antrea/docs/multicluster/user-guide.md

 ## Known Issue

-We recommend user to reinstall or update Antrea Multi-cluster controllers through `kubectl apply`.
-If you are using `kubectl delete -f *` and `kubectl create -f *` to reinstall CRDs and controller in the leader cluster, you might encounter [a known issue](https://github.com/kubernetes/kubernetes/issues/60538) during `ResourceExport` CRD cleanup.
-To avoid this issue, please clean up any `ResourceExport` resources in the leader cluster first, and make sure `kubectl get resourceexport -A` returns empty result before you can reinstall the CRDs and leader controller.
+We recommend user to redeploy or update Antrea Multi-cluster Controller through `kubectl apply`.
+If you are using `kubectl delete -f *` and `kubectl create -f *` to redeploy Controller in the leader cluster, you might encounter [a known issue](https://github.com/kubernetes/kubernetes/issues/60538) in `ResourceExport` CRD cleanup.
+To avoid this issue, please delete any `ResourceExport` CRs in the leader cluster first, and make sure `kubectl get resourceexport -A` returns empty result before you can redeploy Multi-cluster Controller.

-All `ResourceExport` can be deleted with the following command:
+All `ResourceExports` can be deleted with the following command:

 ```sh
 kubectl get resourceexport -A -o json | jq -r '.items[]|[.metadata.namespace,.metadata.name]|join(" ")' | xargs -n2 bash -c 'kubectl delete -n $0 resourceexport/$1'